CGM through the eyes of a Dietitian

 My virtual clients say, “No.”

-Using a CGM, however, is almost like having a gas gauge on your body to see how you’re utilizing fuel for your performance.
+However, using a CGM is almost like having a gas gauge on your body to see how you’re utilizing fuel for your performance.

 Imagine two types of cars: a high-end sports car like a Lamborghini or a Ferrari and a lower-end car like a Toyota Corolla or a Honda Civic.
 The Lamborghini and Ferrari take premium gas while the Corolla and Civic take regular gas.